About the C-Level Briefings (launched Fall 2013)

 Projects for 2013-2014

-Vantageport -- Detroit is now struggling to rebuild an economy.
+Vantageport -- Detroit is struggling to rebuild after bankruptcy.
 VantagePort is a regional public/private partnership focused on driving expansion and new investment in and around Wayne County’s Detroit Metro and Willow Run Airport system.
-The project involves creating a business plan to leverage a proposed new connected vehicle research center to be developed at a former General Motors manufacturing plant and to attract business around the center.
-(Our partner is Tim Keyes, the CEO of VantagePort.
-The MBA Fellows working on this project are: Ali Bachani, Hemali Sangani, Violet Li, Kiera O’Brien.)
+The project involved an intensive look at what makes a business incubator succeed.
+(Our partner was Tim Keyes, the CEO of VantagePort.)

-World Bank -- This project will broadly cover the topic of government action and impact on small and medium enterprises (SMEs) in Southeast Asian countries.
-The project will focus on one or two countries to understand the universe of government instruments intended to help SMEs, their track record, and success and failure lessons from their deployment.
-(Our partner is Pranav Kumar, finance and private sector development specialist with The World Bank and the International Finance Corporation, Singapore.
-The MBA Fellows working on this project are: Bryan Cory, Difu Li, Cara Lodigiani, Maggie Misztal, Michael Pierre.)
+World Bank -- This project covered the topic of government action and impact on small and medium enterprises (SMEs) in Vietnam and Malaysia.
+The students worked to understand the universe of government instruments intended to help SMEs and study their success and failure lessons.
+(Our partner was Pranav Kumar, finance and private sector development specialist with The World Bank and the International Finance Corporation, Singapore.)

 Shale Gas -- The boom in America’s energy sector is in full swing.
 The Energy Information Administration projects that America’s natural gas output will reach a record high this year – for the sixth year in a row.
-This project will explore whether newly abundant “wet gas” can be profitably transported and used as feedstock in certain manufacturing operations in the United States or United Kingdom.
-(Our partner is Dan Revers T’89, the managing partner at ArcLight Capital Partners.
-The MBA Fellows on this project are: Wrishi Sutradhar, Brian McKenzie, Jeff Nitz, Martin Biely.)
+This project explored whether newly abundant “wet gas” can be profitably transported and used in certain manufacturing operations in the United States or the United Kingdom.
+(Our partner was Dan Revers T’89, the managing partner at ArcLight Capital Partners.)

-UAE -- Currently, UAE nationals comprise only 20-25 percent of the population and even less of the labor market.
-The UAE government is looking into economic diversification outside of the oil sector and educating a local work force that has the skills to drive the economy forward.
-The project will identify businesses in the UAE – outside of the energy and construction sectors – that have been most successful in creating new employment, and see what they have in common.
-(Our partner on this project is Peter Fisher, a CGBG Senior Fellow and Government and the Senior Director of the BlackRock Investment Institute.
-MBA Fellows on this project include: Kate Cosgrove, Caroline Bressan, Josh Mellen, Jed Talvacchia, Tomoko Tadome.)
+UAE -- Currently, UAE nationals comprise only 20-25 percent of the population and even less of the labor market, and work is underway to examine economic diversification outside of the oil sector and educate a local work force that has the skills to drive the economy forward.
+The project identified businesses in the UAE – outside of the energy and construction sectors – that have been most successful in creating new employment to see what they have in common.
+(Peter Fisher, a CGBG Senior Fellow, oversaw this project.)

 For more information, send us an email.